heig-vd-dai-course/heig-vd-dai-course/02-git-github-and-markdown/README.md

 ### What did you do and learn?

-In this session, you installed and configured Git properly.
-You also created your own GitHub account and profile README for your future social profile as a computer scientist engineer.
+In this session, you have installed and configured Git properly.
+You have also created your own GitHub account and profile README for your future social profile as a computer scientist engineer.

-Finally, you added yourself to the list of students in the GitHub organization using the issue, fork and pull request workflow, enabling you to contribute to open source projects in the future.
+Finally, you have added yourself to the list of students in the GitHub organization using the issue, fork and pull request workflow, enabling you to contribute to open source projects in the future.

 Git is a valuable tool for collaborative work but we only scratched the surface.
-Refer to the resources for more useful content.
+Refer to the resources for more useful content!

 ### Test your knowledge